ushita37/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favorite anime song?
+Let's share the anime song that hit you the hardest!

 # List of place
-- mamemame saisai
-- Gusto
+- M@STERPIECE